Recover a protected system with Manager (RMC)

 Written By Tami Sutcliffe (Super Administrator)

-Recovery of files and folders on Axcient-hosted vaults can now be performed directly from Recover Manager - without having to navigate to the vault.
-(Virtual disk image downloads are also available, directly from Recover Manager.)
+Recovery of files and folders on Axcient-hosted vaults can now be performed directly from Manager (RMC) - without having to navigate to the vault.

-To begin a recovery, login to Recover Manager and navigate to the client or Protected System Details page for the system you wish to recover.
+To begin a recovery, login to Manager (RMC) and navigate to the Client or Protected System Details page for the system you wish to recover.

 Click the Recovery Wizard button to begin a new recovery.